Families with Children (Familial Status)

-Protections for familial status under fair housing laws include (1) presence of children under 18 in the family, (2) women who are pregnant and/or (3) adults attempting to secure custody of children through adoption or guardianship.
+Protections for familial status under fair housing laws include being discriminated against in housing due to the (1) presence of children under 18 in the family, (2) pregnancy, and/or (3) adults attempting to secure custody of children through adoption or guardianship.

 Housing discrimination due to familial status can take many forms including: